ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Worked on GSD and BPH.
 Helped a friend on her proposal for MASCARA.

 ### November 21, 2019
-Prepared for GSD and BPH presentations.
+Worked on GSD and prepared for BPH presentation.

 ## Week 10